INSIGHT-With Japan's new central bank boss, Kishida bids farewell to Abenomics

 Kishida's administration also wanted someone who would signal a departure from Kuroda's monetary experiment that was a key part of his predecessor's "Abenomics" stimulus policies, and became deeply unpopular with the public for failing to broadly distribute wealth.

-But choosing a more hawkish policymaker like Nakaso or Yamaguchi would have drawn discontent from reflationist-minded lawmakers from the late Abe's powerful faction within the ruling Liberal Democratic Party (LDP).
+But choosing a more hawkish policymaker like Nakaso or Yamaguchi would have drawn discontent from reflationist-minded lawmakers from Abe's powerful faction within the ruling Liberal Democratic Party (LDP).

 That was too risky for Kishida, whose own faction is a minority and relies on support from more powerful groups within the LDP.